-Form of Rule 32.
-Questions shall be put in Questions. this form, to-wit: "As many as are in favor of (as the question shall be) say 'Aye';" and after the affirmative vote is expressed, "As many as are opposed say 'No.'"
+Rule 32.
+Questions shall be put in Form of this form, to-wit: "As many as are Questions. in favor of (as the question shall be) say 'Aye';" and after the affirmative vote is expressed.
+"As many as are opposed say 'No."